n-elia/Software-version-comparator-for-Arduino/README.md

 # Very simple software version comparator for Arduino
-This is a simple sketch to compoare software version numbers.
+This is a simple sketch to compare software version numbers.
 Tested on Arduino Nano 33 IoT.

 ## Usage